awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 The following example bucket policy shows how to mix IPv4 and IPv6 address ranges to cover all of your organization's valid IP addresses\.
 The example policy would allow access to the example IP addresses `54.240.143.1` and `2001:DB8:1234:5678::1` and would deny access to the addresses `54.240.143.129` and `2001:DB8:1234:5678:ABCD::1`\.

 The IPv6 values for `aws:SourceIp` must be in standard CIDR format\.
 For IPv6, we support using `::` to represent a range of 0s \(for example, `2032001:DB8:1234:5678::/64`\)\.
 For more information, see [ IP Address Condition Operators](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html#Conditions_IPAddress) in the *IAM User Guide*\.

+**Important**
+Replace the IP address ranges in this example with appropriate values for your use case before using this policy\.
+Otherwise, you might lose the ability to access your bucket\.

 ```
  1. {